Wednesday, November 6, 2024

 The selection follows the format of the original magazine, the text in two columns, and illustrations (for the introduction) embedded in the text, unfortunately leading to ugly gaps in the consequently short lines of text aligned on either side (see for example page 25).
 The endpapers are after a design by E.W.
 Godwin: the original bound volumes of The Woman's World had simple blank endleaves and this busy colourful fabric design - not designed for books bur for furniture - is misplaced in this volume.

 Zooming in on Charles Ricketts, we unfortunately may detect some flaws.
 The short biography (pp. 246-7) states that Ricketts's mother was French, an error that has been corrected by his biographer Paul Delaney who established that she was Italian.
 Throughout the book we find illustrations by Ricketts that are not attributed to him and about which a somewhat hidden footnote (p.
 302, note 26) comments that they may have been his work.
-The misconception that Wilde was the one who invited Ricketts to produce illustrations - Ricketts had previously worked for the publisher Cassell and would not meet Wilde for the first time until 1889 - is reflected in the comment that theirs was one of Wilde's 'collaborative relationships' (p.
+The misconception that Wilde was the one who invited Ricketts to produce illustrations - Ricketts had previously worked for the publisher Cassell and would not meet Wilde until 1889 - is reflected in the comment that theirs was one of Wilde's 'collaborative relationships' (p.
 30).
-Eventually they became close collaborators but not before 1890.
+Eventually they did become close collaborators but not before 1890.

 Not all of Ricketts's illustrations are signed by him, especially the headpieces for the fashion section are quite often missing a monogram, leading Fitzsimons to contradict herself.
 On the one hand, she says he ‘might’ have made these, on the other, she claims with certainty that they are his work: 'Charles Ricketts may have been the artist responsible for the headpieces to Mrs. Johnstone's articles "The Latest Fashions" [...]' (page 302) and 'From 1889, when Charles Ricketts began drawing playful headers for "The Latest Fashions" [...]' (page 243).
 Apparently, these drawings have not been examined closely.